adria296/adria296/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=adria296&label=Profile%20views&color=0e75b6&style=flat" alt="adria296" /> </p>

-- 🌱 I’m currently learning **C programming and Working on improving my programming fundamentals by building different projects and practicing how to solve problems on my own.
-Right now, I'm focusing on understanding how variables, conditions, loops, functions, arrays, strings, structures, pointers, and file handling work instead of just memorizing code.
-I'm also trying to understand what happens behind the code and why certain things work the way they do.
-My goal is to become more comfortable with programming logic and eventually use what I learn in C as a foundation for learning other languages, especially JavaScript and backend development.**

-- 💬 Ask me about **HTML, CSS, TD, C**

 - 📫 How to reach me **doradov36@gmail.com**

 - ⚡ Fun fact **I sometimes get stuck on a problem, but I like figuring out why something isn't working.**